Cdiscount

-Cdiscount is the third largest (behind amazon.fr and veepee.fr) French e-commerce website with products such as electronics, household appliances and food.
+Cdiscount is a French e-commerce platform, ranking as the third largest in the country after Amazon.fr and Veepee.fr.
+The platform offers a wide range of products, including electronics, household appliances, and food.

-In 2013, Cdiscount was the most important French e-commerce website in terms of turnover with a growth superior to the market’s average in 2013.
+In 2013, Cdiscount held a significant position in the French e-commerce industry, boasting the highest turnover with a growth rate that exceeded the market's average for that year.

-Cdiscount operates in 6 countries: France, Belgium, Germany, Spain, Italy and Luxembourg.
+Cdiscount's operations extend across six countries, including France, Belgium, Germany, Spain, Italy, and Luxembourg.

 History

 Founded in December 1998 by three brothers, Hervé, Christophe and Nicolas Charle, Cdiscount has been a subsidiary of Casino Group since February 2000.
 In September 2008 Casino Group increased both its direct and indirect participation to 79,6% of the capital and adopted a new structure with a board constituted of Casino founders and representatives.

-In January 2011, Casino Group bought the Charle brothers’ shares and now possess 99.6% of the capital.
+In January 2011, Casino Group bought the Charle brothers' shares and now possess 99.6% of the capital.

 In October 2014, Cdiscount continues its internationalization with the opening of cdiscount.com.br in Brazil, with the support of Cnova Brasil.

+On 23 May 2019, Rallye S.A., owner of Groupe Casino, declared bankruptcy protection in an effort to maintain its high debt costs.
+Casino later announced that same day that the bankruptcy would not affect any of their subsidiaries and that operations would continue normally.

+In 2023, Cdiscount's parent Casino announced that they have completed a deal to avoid bankruptcy.
+This restructuring procedure would allow for the company to cut high debt and improve recent losses to other rival supermarket corporations.
+In 2024, Casino USA filed for Chapter 15 bankruptcy.

 Operations

 Cdiscount.com is an online retailer for goods and services.
 Its range is structured around 40 stores organized in categories: cultural goods, high-tech, IT, household appliances, and personal appliances (games, toys…).
 In order to grow further Cdiscount has incorporated high-potential goods and services under their banner (financing, insurance, travel, wine, mobile phone subscription…).

 In 2006 Cdiscount opened a pilot physical store in Le Bouscat near Bordeaux (France) that utilises sales data from the websites to select only the best-selling products.
 This store also acted as a delivery point for small packages.

-A second store opened up in 2011 in Paris’s 7th district, Rue du Bac.
+A second store opened up in 2011 in Paris's 7th district, Rue du Bac.
 This store displays the bestsellers from the website in every category, totalling over 2000 products across high-tech, IT, appliances, toys, DVDs, video games, and wines and spirits.

 The company being based in Bordeaux (region of Gironde), products are stocked in the area in the logistics site of Cestas Pot au Pin.